Gjergj-Kastrioti/Gjergj-Kastrioti/README.md

 - 👋 Hi, I’m @Gjergj-Kastrioti
 - 👀 I’m interested in Martial Arts and going to the gym
-- 🌱 I’m currently learning to be a programmer.
-Currently using C# the most.
+- 🌱 I’m currently learning the Rust programming language
-- 📫 How to reach me: kevingjokaj20@gmail.com
-- 😄 Pronouns: I don't do that
 - ⚡ Fun fact: you can support me on: ko-fi.com/kevingjokaj

 <!---